 6.1 A standardization gap analysis can be used to consolidate information, which in turns leads to the effective and efficient delineation of the scope of the work.
 Although the templates specified in clause 7 are not mandatory, it is recommended that they be used to enhance a common understanding of the work that needs to be done.

+NOTE 1 – According to decides 1 of [ITU-T A.23], every effort should be made by ITU-T, ISO and IEC in establishing their respective study programmes to identify overlapping studies with a view to avoiding duplication of work.
+One of the objectives of the IEC SMB/ISO TMB/ITU-T TSAG Standardization Programme Coordination Group (SPCG) is to review existing standardization activities in IEC, ISO and ITU-T, and identify areas where coordination is required and/or could be enhanced.

+NOTE 2 – According to [ITU-T A.sup3], study groups that have identified work topics that are related to the Internet protocol (IP) should evaluate the relationship with topics defined in the IETF.
+An IETF working group should also evaluate and identify areas of relationship with the ITU-T and document the collaboration with the ITU-T study group in its charter.

 6.2 Based on discussions at a meeting, a study group (or a focus group) may agree to conduct a standardization gap analysis: